Our Goals

 (1999-2003)

-Japanese Government Scholarship for Outstanding Students to pursue PhD study in Japan.
+Recipient of the Japanese Government (MEXT) Scholarship for Outstanding Students to pursue PhD study in Japan

 (1995)